The Green Papers

 • The presidential contender receiving the greatest number of votes in that district will receive all of that district's National Convention delegates.

-• 14 (10 at-large + 4 bonus) 2 National Convention Delegates are to be proportionally bound to presidential contenders based on the statewide vote.
+• 14 (10 at-large + 4 bonus) 2 National Convention Delegates are to be proportionally bound to presidential contenders based allocated proportionally starting with the candidate who wins the majority of the statewide votes.

 • A candidate must receive 15% of the statewide vote to be eligible to receive National Convention delegates.
-From those candidates meeting this threshold, proportionally bind the national convention delegates according to the statewide vote.
+From those candidates meeting this threshold, proportionally bind the national convention delegates according to the statewide vote starting with the candidate who receives the most votes.
 Round factions to the nearest whole number (below 0.5 are rounded down, 0.5 and above are rounded up).
-If the end result is less than 14 2 delegates, allocate 1 additional delegate to the candidate receiving the most votes statewide.
-If the end result is more than 14 2 delegates, subtract 1 delegate from the candidate receiving the fewest votes statewide.
+If the end result is less than 14 delegates, allocate 1 additional delegate to the candidate receiving the most votes statewide.
+If the end result is more than 14 delegates, subtract 1 delegate from the candidate receiving the fewest votes statewide.
+Implementation note: The 14 delegates are allocated so that the first 7 go to Romney since he received the most votes.
+The next 7 go to Santorum since he is the only other candidate receiving 15% of the statewide vote.
+Since only first 2 delegates will attend the National Convention as voting members, those are bound to Romney.

 Delegate binding: Delegates are bound to their Presidential preference from the start of the nominating process through the end of the first ballot at the Republican National Convention.
 Delegates may not amend their Preference unless released from that commitment.
 Delegates become officially uncommitted if their Presidential candidate is either not allocated delegates or looses his/her delegates.
 Presidential candidates may not be allocated National Convention delegates if they withdraw, suspend their campaign, endorse another Presidential candidate, or seek the nomination of another political party for any political office.